Paraná (state): Climate

 According to the Köppen climate classification, the north and west of the state, and the east coast, is of the Cfa climate type, with the remainder being Cfb.
 An alternative analysis using the ECMWF model indicates that the Aw and Cwa Köppen types appear in the north.
 The northern part of the state is the convergence point between the Tropical Atlantic and Equatorial Continental air masses.

 Temperature and precipitation

 The annual mean air temperature ranges between 15 and 24°, with the highest temperatures found in the northwest and the lowest around Palmas, which is considered the coldest city of Paraná by the meteorological body Simepar.
 In the coastal plain minimum average temperatures range between 16–18 °C.

 Precipitation is less than 1200 mm a year in the north of the state, rising to above 1800 mm in the southwest and southeast of the state.

 Climate subtypes

 The Cfa climate, subtropical with good distribution of annual rainfall and hot summers, occurs in the coastal plain and western parts of the state.
 Average temperature is 19 °C, with rainfall of 1500 mm per year.

-The Cfb climate, warm to hot temperate with good distribution of annual rainfall and mild summers, occurs at higher elevationu.
+The Cfb climate, warm temperate with good distribution of annual rainfall and mild summers, occurs at higher elevation.
 The average annual temperatures are 17 °C and rainfall of 1200 mm per year.